aaronspring/test_website/index.md

 {% include_relative timings_2020.html %}

 2) Which data to “allow” to be used to make a specific ML forecast?
-- for the first forecast issued S=2 Jan 2020, any observational data up to the day of the the forecast start, ie 2 Jan 2020
+- for the first forecast issued S=2 Jan 2020, any observational data up to the day of the forecast start (`forecast_time`), i.e. 2 Jan 2020
 - any S2S forecast initialized up to and including S=2 Jan 2020

 ### Sources